225 Liberty Street |

 SEC Fund Filings by CIK

 On October 18, 2018, MassMutual agreed to sell OppenheimerFunds to Invesco for more than $5.7 billion in stock.
-The deal is expected to close in Q2 2019.
+Invesco closed on the deal on May 24, 2019.

 On September 9, 2015, OpFunds unveiled a deal to buy VTL Associates [profile], home of the RevenueShares ETFs.
 The two parties did not immediately reveal the expected timeframe for closing the deal.